 b.
 The Fellows Elections Officer issues a call for nominations to all current Fellows

 c.
-Each current Fellow may nominate a maximum 1 candidate.
+Each current Fellow may nominate a maximum of 1 candidate.

 d.
 Each nomination must have a seconder who is also a Fellow.

 e.
-Each Fellow can second maximum 2 nominations.
+Each Fellow can second maximum of 2 nominations.

 f.
 Nomination is by electronic submission of a nomination materials/form to the Fellows Elections Officer